wendlerc/capsules-tensorflow/README.md

 * add decoder net for regularization
 * speed things up

-For a minimal example please have a look at: main_capsnet.py.
-In this file a CapsNet with the architecture proposed in the linked paper is trained on the fashion MNIST dataset (without regularization).
+For a minimal example please have a look at: main_mnist_capsnet.py.
+In this file a CapsNet with the architecture proposed in the linked paper is trained on the MNIST dataset (without regularization).
+Alternatively, if you have keras installed you can train the same CapsNet on the fashion MNIST dataset by running main_capsnet.py.

+I am new to tensorflow, therefore, feedback regarding coding style or mistakes is very appreciated!